 I’ve discussed the advantages tourists used to enjoy with the Dollar Blue rate when the difference was around 50%.
 However, as I’ve noted in previous articles, this was an unusual situation.
 Tourist activity companies would charge visitors at the Dollar Blue rate, meaning tourists would pay the same amount now in USD as they did before.
 So, the benefit was limited to restaurant visits and local hotels or supermarkets.

 During January and February, prices saw a sharp increase while consumption experienced a notable drop.
-However, prices are now a little bit decreasing again.
+However, prices are now decreasing a little bit.

 Cost of travel in Buenos Aires